robo-w/TallyArbiter-M5AtomMatrixListener/README.md

 This fork (`robo-w`) changes following behavior compared to the upstream:

-* The colors of preview and program (green and red) are shown on all pixels of the LED matrix.
+* The colors of preview and program (green and red) are shown on all pixels of the LED matrix for the default cam number `0`, instead of leaving a dot in the middle.
 * On startup the number of the light is still shown, in order to check the currently configured number on the device.

 ## Description